MohdSaifulM/morning-warmup-react/README.md

    #### If you right click on a name:
    - it turns **blue**.
    - The following image is displayed (https://cdn11.bigcommerce.com/s-sq9zkarfah/images/stencil/350x350/products/117228/204948/Hulk-379-Decal-Sticker__73044.1511165171.jpg?c=2)
    - The message `Stop.
 Poking.
-Around!!` is displayed under it.
+Around!!` is displayed under the student name.

 ___